Saluditos, ¡amigos!

 • Santa Fe Artworks Poetry Reading.
 New Mexico History Museum • Palace of the Governors (Santa Fe, New Mexico), February 20, 2020.

-• “Cómo lo oyes – XII Lecturas literarias de la Facultad de Traducción y Documentación”.
-Universidad de Salamanca (Salamanca, España), 21 de mayo de 2013.
+• “Cómo lo oyes – XII Lecturas literarias de la Facultad de Traducción y Documentación.”
+Universidad de Salamanca (Salamanca, España), May 21, 2013.

 One More Detail • Un detalle más